 Tornados in Kansas City

-Unobstructed winds blowing across the wide-open plains of Kansas put bordering Kansas City, Missouri into the danger zone for seasonal tornados and dangerous weather systems traveling across the state line at high speed.
+Unobstructed winds blowing across the wide-open plains of Kansas put bordering Kansas City, Missouri into the danger zone for seasonal tornados and dangerous weather systems traveling across the state line at high speeds.
 As in much of the Midwest, tornado season stretches from spring into fall with the highest likelihood of severe weather falling in the weeks of late spring and early summer.
 However, it is possible for bad weather to pop up unexpectedly at any time of the year; if conditions look questionable in any way, pay close attention to the National Weather Service for issued watches, warnings, and guidance.

 A tornado watch means weather conditions are conducive to the development of tornadoes.
 A tornado warning indicates that a funnel cloud has actually been spotted or is imminent and everyone in the area should take shelter in a safe space until the threat has passed.
 Always heed all issued watches and warnings and be prepared for possible power outages.
 Basements, underground shelters, and windowless rooms in the middle sections of buildings are the safest places to hunker down during a tornado.